synw/django-mogo/README.md

 Django Allons
 ==============

-Starter kit for Django projects [ ! *Work in progress* ] Installs a set of django modules to get a good starting base for new projects
+Starter kit for Django projects [ ! *Work in progress* ] : installs a set of django modules to get a good starting base for new projects

 Features
 --------------